Eastway Tank, where blast left 6 dead, suing insurance broker for $14M | CBC News

 Eastway alleges it has lost approximately $13 million because Gifford Carr failed to ensure the company had adequate business interruption coverage at the time of the explosion on Jan.
 13, 2022.

-The company claims it was also "underinsured" for "employee tools" and the buildings at its 1995 Merivale Rd. yard, which were damaged "beyond repair" after the blast that left the decades-old business "devastated."
+The company claims it was also "underinsured" for "employee tools" and the buildings at its Merivale Road yard, which were damaged "beyond repair" after the blast that left the decades-old business "devastated."

 Eastway said it became aware of the alleged inadequate insurance coverage during the post-explosion claims process with its insurer and lays the blame at Gifford Carr's feet.